 Thus a unique system of water infrastructure management was set out.
 This system not only combines the advantages of municipalities´ mutual solidarity, but also the benefits of the cooperation between the private and public sector.
 The private shareholder brings its know-how and financial resources for investments in the company´s equipment.
 He also guarantees the maximum economic efficiency and the highest level of professionalism in the company´s operation.
 That can only be achieved by private ownership principles.
 On the other hand, municipalities control the company´s economy and its profit rate; approve the water and wastewater tariffs and use resources generated from these tariffs in form of rent paid by the operating company or dividends for investments in the development of water and wastewater systems.

 The water supply and wastewater treatment systems management based on municipalities’ solidarity, their participation in the management and the control of the operating company and the close cooperation between the owner of water infrastructure and its operator also persuaded municipalities from other regions to join in.
-In twenty five years, the number of Association´s members has more than doubled.
+In thirty years, the number of Association´s members has more than doubled.
 In 1994 Vodakva supplied drinking water to 112,000 inhabitants, today the number is about 190,000.

 While most water operators focused on common operation of water utilities, Vodakva was seeking to provide municipalities and customers with complete services that include beside common operation and management also permanent infrastructure upgrading in order to meet stricter demands on the quality of drinking water and outlet wastewater.
 This approach, based on company’s qualified staff and its ability to optimize the relationship between operating and investing expenses, permitted a significant improvement of the water and wastewater infrastructure in the member municipalities as well as the growth of operation´s range and quality at prices below the Czech average on a long term basis.